ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies

-We introduce an incentive mechanism where proxies can obtain a \system e-cash from the coordinator by successfully completing integrity audits.
+Proxies can obtain a \system e-cash from the broker by successfully completing integrity audits.
 We implement an e-cash library based on Chaum's RSA-based blind signature scheme~\cite{chaum1983blindsig, chaum1990ecash} using NodeJS's native `crypto' library with guidance from RFC 9474~\cite{rfc9474blindsig}.
-To obtain e-cash, proxies first generate an appropriate random message, \emph{blind} it using the coordinator's e-cash public key, then attach the blinded result to the audit responses.
-If the audit passes, the coordinator signs the blinded message using their private e-cash key and sends the signature back to the proxy.
-The proxies can now \emph{unblind} the coordinator's signature to obtain a different signature that is valid but unknown to the coordinator.
+To obtain e-cash, proxies first generate an appropriate random message, \emph{blind} it using the broker's e-cash public key, then attach the blinded result to the audit responses.
+If the audit passes, the broker signs the blinded message using their private e-cash key and sends the signature back to the proxy.
+The proxies can now \emph{unblind} the broker's signature to obtain a different signature that is valid but unknown to the broker.
 The resulting signature and the generated random message together form the e-cash (Figure \ref{fig:browser_extension}).
 This scheme thus allows \system e-cash to be spent without revealing the identities of the original owners.
-When a coin is presented as payment, the coordinator must validate and verify that the coin has not been used.
+When a coin is presented as payment, the broker must validate and verify that the coin has not been used.